FirstLegoLeague/displaySystem/readme.md

 Configuration options:

-- `href`: url to a stylesheet, can be local, or hosted somewhere
+- `href`: url to a stylesheet, can be local, or hosted somewhere.
+It can also be an array of stylesheets, which is used for theme modifiers.
 - `gist`: gist id to load alongside the stylesheet, can be used to customize themes

 Exposed api: